 - 2. Quality control systems, policies and procedures are the responsibility of the audit firm.
-Under Singapore Standard on Quality Control (SSQC) 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) The reports issued by the firm or engagement partners are appropriate in the circumstances1.
+Under Singapore Standard on Quality Control (SSQC) 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) The reports issued by the firm or engagement partners are appropriate in the circumstances^{1.} This SSA is premised on the basis that the firm is subject to SSQC 1 or to national requirements that are at least as demanding.
+(Ref: Para.
+A1)

-1 SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraph 11.
+SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraph 11.